 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
 Discuss with your healthcare professional the use of your medicine with food, alcohol, or tobacco.

 The presence of other medical problems may affect the use of obeticholic acid.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Biliary blockage—Should not be used in patients with this condition.
+- Biliary blockage, complete—Should not be used in patients with this condition.

 - Hyperlipidemia (high cholesterol or fats)—Use with caution.
 May make these conditions worse.

 - Liver disease, moderate to severe—Use with caution.
 The effects may be increased because of slower removal of the medicine.